 The issue of wellbeing

 Other major concerns highlighted in the survey include issues with isolation — limiting opportunities for serendipitous encounters between departments and spontaneous idea sharing, and the risk of disengagement.
 Without the social element of face-to-face work, mental health can begin to suffer and it can be harder to identify employees who are struggling in the confines of their own home.

 While it’s clear from our survey that organisations still have some issues to iron out, it seems the benefits of homeworking far outweigh the risks.
 In times of uncertainty, being prepared and having the infrastructure in place to be as flexible as possible is the best way of adapting and surviving challenging times.

 The responses gathered in our survey suggest encouragingly that the UK’s employers are making the best of a difficult situation and using this time as a catalyst for positive change.
 With the right tools, equipment and support in place we believe homeworking can improve the productivity, wellbeing and work-life balance of individuals in the long-run.

 If you are interested in finding out more, you can download the data we collected from our survey here.

 How can we help?

 We specialise in helping organisations make smooth, successful transitions to homeworking.
-You can use us to find suitable homeworking equipment, conduct remote and face-to-face DSE assessments, train your staff to carry out their own assessments, or give DSE advice remotely.
+You can use us to find suitable homeworking equipment like desks and chairs, or conduct remote and face-to-face DSE assessments.

 We can also provide health and safety consultation and risk assessments to support a more flexible environment for your staff.
 Simply fill out our quick online form and we’ll be in touch to help.